ark-lang/ark-docs/REFERENCE.md

 Comments cannot be nested.

 ## Modules
 Ark treats every file as a module, where the name of the module is the name of the file.
-This means that there are a few guidelines that should be followed to make programming Ark easier for you.
+This means that there are a few guidelines that should be followed to make programming Ark easier for you. **Note that it is likely we will be changing to directory-based modules soon**, where all the .ark files in a directory make up a module.

 ### Module Naming
 Modules should be in lower case, and preferably a single word.
 However, if you must have a module that